emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 This means that any analysis that can be performed on version `1.0.0` of the data should be repeatable with version `1.1.0` of the data.
 The **patch version** number should be bumped when typos or bugs have been fixed.
 For example version `1.0.1` of a dataset may fix a typo in version `1.0.0`.

-A common, but less semantically dense, alternative to semantic versioning is the use of date stamps as file or directory names to describe when the data was produced.
-To avoid regional ambiguities, it is wise to use the ISO 8601 standard, which mandates the date format `YYYY-MM-DD` (i.e. from largest time unit to smallest).
-In this format, the ambiguous example above would have the canonical form `2015-02-01`.

 # Rule 6: Rule {-}